El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 You can either dine outside in the internal courtyard from where you might spot some flamingos if it’s not dark, or you can sit in the cozy room inside.
 Vegan and vegetarian versions are available for every dish.

-When you sit you are served a complimentary appetizer.
+When you sit, you are served a complimentary appetizer.
 I had mole poblano, a very typical Mexican sauce made with chocolate and chile.
-And they even have the vegan version.
-Such a detail!
+They even offer a vegan version, which is a nice detail.

 El Chile Gordo is a must if you are staying at El Cuyo when they are open.
 Make sure you make a reservation.